Buy Admission Tickets

 How to buy tickets for Seikado Bunko Art Museum

-You can also enter by using the Ticket of Museums around Tokyo Station.
+You can also enter by using the discount Tokyo Station Area Museums Ticket.

 How to get to Seikado Art Museum

-Take the train to Tokyo Station or Yurakuchō Station and then walk up to 5 minutes.
+Take the train to Tokyo Station or Yurakuchō Station, and then walk for about five minutes.
 Alternatively, take the Chiyoda Subway Line to Nijubashimae Station.

 Things to do nearby

-This museum is in the Marunouchi area, known for its excellent shopping and dining facilities.
+This museum is in the Marunouchi area, known for its shopping and dining facilities.

 Frequently asked questions